SpectoLabs/hoverfly/readme.md

     glide up

-As this project uses Glide to manage dependencies please note that you must clone the Hoverfly repository within your $GOPATH (you can read more about on how [Glide works](https://github.com/Masterminds/glide#user-content-how-it-works)), or else you may see strange errors like _cannot find package "github.com/Sirupsen/logrus" in any of:_
+As this project uses Glide to manage dependencies please note that you must clone the Hoverfly repository within your $GOPATH (you can read more about on how [Glide works](https://github.com/Masterminds/glide#user-content-how-it-works)), or else you may see strange errors like "_cannot find package "github.com/Sirupsen/logrus" in any of: XXX_"

 Then build Hoverfly: